About the Virus

 As we move forward with a phased return to campus, the Return to Campus and Safety Work Group has been developing plans to repopulate our campus and ensure the community's continued safety.
 Visit the Phased Return to Campus webpage for more information on Northwestern's return to campus planning process.
 (Updated 7/24/20)

 2. Are the buildings clean and safely ventilated?

 1. Will Aetna Student Health Insurance cover COVID-19 testing and treatment?

 As of March 12, Aetna Student Health members will have access to the following resources:

 - Aetna will waive deductible/co-insurance for all diagnostic testing related to COVID-19.
 This policy will cover the test kit for patients who meet CDC guidelines for testing, which can be done in any approved laboratory location.

-- For the next 90 days, Aetna will offer zero co-pay telemedicine visits for any reason.
+- Aetna will offer zero co-pay telemedicine visits for any reason through September 30, 2020.
 Cost sharing will be waived for all video visits through the CVS MinuteClinic app, Aetna-covered Teladoc offerings and in-network providers delivering synchronous virtual care (live video-conferencing) for the NU-SHIP.
 Please note we highly encourage students to utilize Northwestern University Health Service (NUHS) prior to utilizing the telemedicine service.
 These services should be utilized if NUHS has no availability or you are residing out of state.